Raised by Wolves (British TV series): Reception

 Raised by Wolves was generally well received by critics: The Daily Telegraph called it "terrific" and "refreshingly honest", as "every one-liner was a zinger"; while The Independent described it as "great fun" and with "joie de vivre to spare"; and The Guardian described it as a "loving and funny sitcom".

 Amidst this acclaim, the Glasgow Herald complained about the focus on a character's first period in the pilot episode, labelling the comedy "a bloody mess".

 With the arrival of the second series in 2016, the Radio Times declared that "the comedy gets even better.
 And filthier."

 American series

-It was announced in January 2017 that ABC would be remaking the series with Diablo Cody as writer and Greg Berlanti producing.
+It was announced in January 2017 that ABC would be remaking the series with Aaron Guzikowski and Diablo Cody as writers and Greg Berlanti producing.
 In February it was announced that Georgia King would play the lead.